Lightstreamer/helm-charts/DEPLOYMENT.md

 ## Deployment Steps

-Follow these steps to deploy the Lightstreamer Broker to your Kubernetes cluser:
+Follow these steps to deploy the Lightstreamer Broker to your Kubernetes cluster:

 1. **Add the Lightstreamer Helm repository:**